-3. Gross Debt and the Capital Financing Requirement
+3. Gross Debt and the Capital Financing Requirement:

-In order to ensure that over the medium term debt will only be for a capital purpose, paragraph 44 of the Prudential Code states that the PCC should ensure that debt does not, except in the short term, exceed the total of capital financing requirement in the preceding year plus an estimates of any additional capital financing requirement for the current and next two financial years.
+In order to ensure that over the medium term debt will only be for a capital purpose, the PCC should ensure that debt does not, except in the short term, exceed the total of capital financing requirement in the preceding year plus the estimates of any additional capital financing requirement for the current and next two financial years.
 This is a key indicator of prudence.
-All borrowing decisions will be made by the PCC advised by the CFO PCC.